deanwampler/JustEnoughScalaForSpark/README.md

 The Windows `run.bat` command is similar, but uses Windows conventions.
 If you use BeakerX, `/home/beakerx` is used for the directory and `beakerx/beakerx` is used for the Docker image.

 The `--cpus=... --memory=...` arguments were added because the notebook "kernel" is prone to crashing with the default values.
 Edit to taste.
-Also, it will help to shutdown notebooks after you've finished with them.
+Also, it will help to shut down notebooks after you've finished with them.

 The `-v $PWD:/home/jovyan/JustEnoughScalaForSpark` tells Docker to mount the current working directory inside the container as `/home/jovyan/JustEnoughScalaForSpark`, where `/home/jovyan` is the "home" directory for the environment inside the running container.
 (The home directory for BeakerX is `/home/beakerx`.)